 Sarah Nance is an interdisciplinary artist based in installation and fiber.
-She works within the entanglements of geologic processes and human experience, exploring archived, constructed and speculative landscapes.
-Her time spent living in the geologies of the Driftless Area, Oregon, Iceland, and eastern Canada has been significant in the development of her research, much of which continues to be based in these regions.
+She explores the entanglements of geologic processes and human experience in archived, constructed and speculative terrains.
+Her time spent living in the geologies of the Driftless Area, Oregon, Iceland and eastern Canada has been significant in the development of her research, much of which continues to be based in these regions.

 M.F.A.
 Art, University of Oregon, Eugene, Ore.

 B.A. summa cum laude Art, Women's & Gender Studies, Luther College, Decorah, Iowa

 Fiber structures (beadwork, lacework, nets, knits, quilts), geotextiles, the Anthropocene, site-responsive sculpture and installation, performance